 - 1. The ability to understand the social expectations for using the toilet. - 2.
 The ability to verbalize the need to use the toilet. - 3.
-The ability to control the sphincter muscle, which allows the child to delay toileting until placed on the toilet. - 4.
-The child must have the ability to pull his/her pants up and down with minimal assistance.
+The ability to control the sphincter muscle, which allows the child to delay toileting until placed on the toilet.

-In order to make the toilet training process as smooth and effective as possible, these policy guidelines are followed by the Center:
+To make the toilet training process as smooth and effective as possible, these policy guidelines are followed by the Center:

 - 1. A parent-teacher conference is required to discuss a toileting plan.
 This guideline means that toddlers should not be sent to the Center in underwear prior to developing a plan in conjunction with the teacher. - 2.
 Beginning "toilet learners" will continue to wear disposable diapers, not pull ups, with staying dry being emphasized to the child.
 Diapers will also continue to be worn at naptime, the time most likely for toileting accidents to occur, if the child has accidents after beginning to wear underwear. - 3.
-Parent-teacher cooperation is essential in the toilet training process, which is one of the major hurdles in the socialization of the child.
+Parent-teacher cooperation is essential in the toilet training process, which is one of the major hurdles in the socialization of the child. - 4.
+All children at the CDC are required to wear either a diaper, if not toilet trained, or underwear, if toilet trained.
+Children are not permitted to attend sans an item to cover their genitals. - 5.
+All children in the Buttercups and Poppies must be completely toilet trained to move to one of the classrooms for three year olds in August.
+The classes for threes (Zinnias and Tiger Lilies) do not have a diaper changing area or the staffing to support those who are not toilet trained.